ansible/ansible-documentation/docs/docsite/rst/community/steering/steering_committee_membership.rst

 Chairperson
 ------------

-The chairperson election will happen once a year around the time of Ansible Fest.
+The chairperson election happens once a year at the time the Committee agrees on.
 If the current chairperson has to step down early, the election happens immediately.

 The process of the election consists of the following steps:

 #.
-Members interested in being the chairperson will inform a
-   person responsible for arranging the election about that.
+Create a dedicated community topic visible only to the `SteeringCommittee <https://forum.ansible.com/g/SteeringCommittee>`_ forum group.
 #.
+Members interested in being the chairperson nominate themselves in the topic.
-Conduct anonymous voting somewhere.
+#.
+Conduct anonymous voting in the community topic.
 #.
 Internally and publicly announce the elected candidate.

 The chairperson has the following powers unlike regular members: